CiscoTestAutomation/pyats-image-builder/README.md

 packages and git repositories cloned inside the virtual environment.
 A snapshot file can be specified in the build yaml to extend the list of packages and repositories already defined.

+---

+## Proxy

+Proxy configuration can be set permanently using environment variables in the env mapping, but in the case where a proxy is desired only for the duration of building the image, the configuration can be set in the proxy mapping.
+This configuration will not be set in containers run from the built image.